Who pays for student loan forgiveness? - NewsBreak

 Nearly 43 million Americans are responsible for roughly $1.6 trillion in federal student loans.
 During his campaign, Biden supported forgiving $10,000 per federal borrower, but, over a year into his administration, we haven’t exactly seen that.
 Some borrowers have seen their debt erased, like the estimated 40,000 impacted by recent changes to “fix longstanding failures in the student loan programs.”

-If Biden were to more broadly cancel student loan debt though, who would pay?Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why
+If Biden were to more broadly cancel student loan debt though, who would pay?NC student debt among the lowest

 The first and obvious answer is the federal government.